 This Orange & White Chocolate Bread and Butter Pudding is a great way to use up some leftover brioche.
 Simple to make, not overly sweet, this version of a true British classic, uses brioche instead of white bread and orange peel instead of sultanas.

 So I started adding.
 Last night we made one of our after-Christmas specials.
 We normally have some cut mixed peel leftover after making a stollen for Christmas.
-And we make our Sourdough Brioche over any festive periods, so this Orange & White Chocolate Bread and Butter Pudding is definitely the one we turn to when we’re feeling post-Christmas blues…
+And we make our Sourdough Brioche over any festive periods, so this Brioche Bread and Butter Pudding is definitely the one we turn to when we’re feeling post-Christmas blues…

 Whether you’re using brioche or white bread in your pudding, butter one side of each slice before arranging in a baking dish.
 I personally love using salted butter in desserts.
 I feel salt draws out more flavour in all the other ingredients.
 But if you have unsalted I’d recommend adding a pinch of salt.